Craig Chandler: Campaign management

+In 2024, Craig Chandler represented former Chestermere mayor Jeff Colvin in his re-election campaign.
+Colvin was removed from the position of mayor by the Albertan government the previous year after a municipal inspection found the city to be mismanaged.
+The city of Chestermere then attempted to sue Colvin to recover unauthorized expenditures.
+During a city council meeting in which a lawyer representing Chestermere discussed legal action against Colvin to recover the misspent funds, Craig Chandler made several outbursts in which he threatened legal action against the city for what he claimed to be election interference.
+He eventually left the city hall building with RCMP.

+Political rhetoric

+Remarks to new immigrants

-In 2007 Chandler was on record stating that new Albertans had to vote for conservative parties, or they had to leave Alberta.
+In 2007 Chandler was on record stating that immigrants had to vote for conservative parties, or they had to leave Alberta.
 There was pushback from the PCAA that Chandler was dictating how people were to vote in an election and that only those votes that agreed with Chandler's views were acceptable.

+Endorsement of homophobic letter

+In 2007, Chandler was barred from running for the Progressive Conservative Party of Alberta due to an anti-gay letter that was written by an executive director of the Concerned Christians Canada organization that Chandler founded.

+In 2012, Chandler expressed support for Wildrose Party candidate Allan Hunsperger after he was called to be removed as a candidate due to homophobic remarks.
+Chandler iterated that he believed homosexuality is a sin, and that "although the wording Mr. Hunsperger chose could have been more Christ-like what he has said is biblically accurate".
+These comments brought controversy again in 2016 when Chandler was acclaimed regional director of the PCAA in Calgary.

 Ann Coulter Speaking Tour

 In 2010 Ezra Levant, CEO of Rebel News, organized a cross country speaking tour at various universities by American right wing pundit Ann Coulter.
 Chandler attempted to pose as one of the organizers and as a result was banned from the events.
 According to Levant "Chandler was not allowed to attend the reception because he misrepresented himself as an organizer in media interviews during the incident in Ottawa."
-Coulter herself spoke on the matter about Chandler's misrepresentation saying “I was watching the local news, which was all hockey and Ann Coulter, and some nut came on claiming that he was the organizer behind my speech. [murmurs in background] OK, his name is Craig Chandler.
+Coulter herself spoke on the matter about Chandler's misrepresentation saying “I was watching the local news, which was all hockey and Ann Coulter, and some nut came on claiming that he was the organizer behind my speech...
 I sent an e-mail to my bodyguard saying Craig Chandler is disinvited from the event in Calgary.
 He’s on TV claiming to be the organizer and denouncing me!”

-Racist Videos
+Claims of terrorist funding

+In 2016, Chandler claimed that the restaurant chains Earls supports terrorists by purchasing meat from a US supplier that offer halal products.
+Following the backlash to this, Chandler resigned in from the PC Party of Alberta's board of directors.
+Chandler apologized for his comments in 2016, but in 2018 stated that he never apologized and never will.